Tavin-H/FoundryEngine/README.md

 ### ECB (Entity Command Buffer)
 * Custom scripting using a command buffer
+* Lua to rust bindings for a convinient developing experience
 * 100% deterministic behaviour
-* Check the Documentation to see an example of custom scripting
+* Check the Documentation to see an example

 ### Scene Manager
 * Instantiate game objects
 * Set the position of game objects

+### Audio Engine
+* Play sounds in the game engine from an mp3 file
+* Asyncronous decoding & playing for instant playback

 ---
-## 🖥️ Current supported Operating Systems:
+## Current supported Operating Systems:
 - Windows 10/11
 - MacOS (only intel tested)
 > Linux support coming soon

 ---
-## 🚀 Usage
+## Usage

 Clone the repo
 ```